 I have been a member of the Scottish Executive, Cross Party Advisory Group on Vision Impairment since 2010.
 This group meets four times a year at Scottish Parliament and brings vision impairment issues to the attention of the Scottish Executiive.

 I was a member of Scottish Vision Strategy Advisory Group from 2010-2016.
 I contributed to the strategic direction of policy, practice and research within the field of vision impairment in Scotland

-I have been a Governor of the British Association for Counselling and Psychotherapy since 2011.
-I contribute to the strategic direction of this professional body (membership circa 50 000) and ratify major corporate decisions.
+I was a Governor of the British Association for Counselling and Psychotherapy from 2011-2020.
+I contribute to the strategic direction of this professional body (membership circa 50 000) and ratified major corporate decisions.

 I was Chair of Vision 2020UK Counselling and Emotional Support Services Group (membership 225) from 2010-2017 I was responsible for leading and setting the strategic direction of policy and research within the group